Luker501/SmartContractInteractions/README.md

-# SmartContractInteractions
+# Smart Contract Interactions
-Lists examples of all the ways two smart contracts written in Solidity can interact.
+This folder lists examples of all the ways two smart contracts written in Solidity can interact.

 I have identified 6 different ways two smart contracts can interact, listed in the table below.
 There are examples of each type in the CallingContract.sol file.